Unclonable Encryption, Revisited: Additional Results on Unclonable Encryption

-\paragraph{$t$-uncloneable security (sketch):} Follows by the proof of uncloneable security of conjugate encryption given in \cite{BL19}\footnote{See Lemma 14 and Corollary 2 in \cite{BL19} with proofs.}.
-It turns out that the success probability of a cloning adversary equals that of a ROMG adversary, which is restricted in preparing the state $\rho_{ABC}$ to create an EPR pair and apply the splitting map $\Phi$ to the $BC$ register.
-We only need Lemma \ref{lemma: real-orthogonal} for this proof to go through, as the EPR pair then does not depend on the state, before and after the splitting. \end{proof} We are not aware of a MOE game with value provably less than $(1/2 + 1/2\sqrt{2})^n$, nor are we aware of a proof that it does not exist.
-Nevertheless, any advancement on this front will give insight to optimal uncloneable-security by Theorem \ref{theorem:generalizedmoe}.
+We are not aware of a MOE game with value provably less than $(1/2 + 1/2\sqrt{2})^n$, nor are we aware of a proof that it does not exist.
+Nevertheless, any advancement on this front will give insight to optimal unclonable-security by \autoref{theorem:generalizedmoe}.